lbnmahs/whataspp-profile-photo-picker/README.md

 # WhatsApp Profile Page Clone

 This is a clone of WhatsApp's Profile Page aiming to show how one can implement an image picker.
+-Picking an image from the gallery.
 ![demo1-gallery-picking](https://github.com/lbnmahs/whatsapp-profile-photo-picker/blob/main/demo1.gif)
+-Taking a photo using the camera.
 ![demo2-camera-picking](https://github.com/lbnmahs/whatsapp-profile-photo-picker/blob/main/demo2.gif)

 ## Getting Started